Watch: Cheltenham Festival ante-post preview show with Tom Segal and Paul Kealy

 Join Ross Brierley, Paul Kealy, Tom Segal and Coral's Simon Clare as they look ahead to the 2023 Cheltenham Festival.

-Ross starts the show by catching up with trainer Joseph O'Brien, who gives us an excellent insight into some of his key runners heading to Cheltenham in March.
+Ross starts the show by catching up with owner Ged Mason, who gives us an excellent insight into some of his key runners heading to Cheltenham in March.

 Read these next: